Teja-Gantla/Server-connected-to-Mongodb/README.md

 -->And require Middleware without middleware we can't get requests and responses.

 //Schema

 -->When connecting to a database, a schema refers to a logical blueprint that defines how data is organized within the database.
 It's essentially a set of rules that govern the structure of your data.
 Check the models page for this breif clarification.

--->Here are some common server-side operations.
+-->Here are some common server-side operations to `req & res` get the data from mongodb DataBase side.

 ##CRUD operations on Tasks: =>` POST // GET // PUT // DELETE `